Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles has combined with its opponents to score more than 227.5 points in 51 of 82 games this season.
+- In 50 games this season, Los Angeles and its opponents have gone over 228.5 combined points.

-- Los Angeles' average game total this season has been 233.8, 6.3 more points than this matchup's over/under.
+- Los Angeles has an average total of 233.8 in its contests this year, 5.3 more points than this matchup's over/under.

-- The Lakers have been victorious in 23, or 45.1%, of the 51 contests they have been chosen as underdogs in this season.

-- This season, Los Angeles has won two of its 15 games, or 13.3%, when it is the underdog by at least +220 on the moneyline.
+- This season, Los Angeles has won 20 out of the 31 games, or 64.5%, in which it has been favored.

-- Los Angeles has an implied victory probability of 31.2% according to the moneyline set for this matchup.

 Lakers vs Warriors Additional Info